|1. The Daily Schedule

 32. Student Supervision

-Students wishing to use the gym (including the weight room) at any time or planning activities at the school which will take place outside regular school hours must have staff supervision.
+Students wishing to use the gym (including the fitness studio) at any time or planning activities at the school which will take place outside regular school hours must have staff supervision.

 We carry a small inventory of clothing and gift items year round – available through the admin office.
 Click the SWAG link on our website to view the current offerings.
 In addition, Students Council places custom orders for Horton clothing twice a year: before Christmas Break and in the spring before graduation season.
 The spring order typically includes grad wear as well.